 The Greek island of Mykonos in the Cyclades is not only a party hotspot but simply a beautiful island with great beaches and many cute little streets and places.
+It’s a clear paradise for amazing photos for your Instagram channel.
 I want to introduce the most beautiful places to you.

 The Cyclades are a Greek archipelago, to which not only Mykonos, but also Milos, Naxos and Santorini belong.
 I have been writing about Santorini before.
 You can read the best tips for Santorini and the most beautiful sunset locations in Santorini on the blog.